cysouw/diathesis/text/c03_summaryDia.md

 ### *Inferenzantikausativ* (*scheinen/erscheinen+Partizip*) {#sec:summary-inferenzantikausativ}

 The ~~Inferenzantikausativ~~ (full discussion in [@sec:participles-scheinen-anticausative]) is constructed with one of the light verbs *scheinen* or *erscheinen* with a participle of a transitive verb [@next].
 This construction expresses an evidential inference by the speaker that something is the case.
 The retention of the original agent as a prepositional phrase seems to be mostly not possible [@next b], so this diathesis is classified as an anticausative here.
-With intransitive verbs this construction does not show any diathesis and will be called ~~Perfektinferenz~~ (see [@sec:summary-perfektinferenz]).
+With intransitive verbs this construction does not show any diathesis and is consequently called ~~Perfektinferenz~~ (see [@sec:summary-perfektinferenz]).

 ::: ex
 a.
 Der Pförtner schließt die Tür.